Should your organization take the plunge into greener energy? Read on to learn more about adding solar energy to commercial properties!

 Adding solar to your commercial property can certainly increase its property value.
 However, the location, local policy, the quality of installation, and other factors can impact how much value the solar panels will offer.
 Want to get a better idea of how much value it could add to your particular property?
 We suggest hiring a qualified energy consultant to evaluate the factors that are unique to your project.
 In addition, talking to a local commercial property appraiser is a good idea.
 The local appraiser can share recent trends and recommendations for your area.

-A study of residential solar projects showed that homebuyers will pay more for homes with solar energy.
+Reports suggest homebuyers will pay more for homes with solar energy.
 That is promising for commercial property owners, too.
 All this being said, there are more reliable ways of increasing your property value.
 If increasing property value is your main goal, you should look at other options first.
 But thankfully, there are plenty of other reasons to go solar!

 What tax incentives are available to real estate owners?